Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Introduction

 \subsection{Organization}

 Section \ref{s.interpretation} provides heuristic justification and motivation for the main results about AC geometry and Liouville quantum gravity.
 (An interpretation of AC geometry in terms of ``imaginary curvature'' appears in the appendix.)
 Section \ref{GFFoverview} gives a brief overview of the Gaussian free field.
 Section \ref{couplingsection} proves Theorems \ref{forwardcoupling} and \ref{reversecoupling}, along with a generalization to other underlying geometries.
-Section \ref{s.zipper} proves Theorems \ref{conformalweldingunique} and \ref{t.lengthstationary}, along with some additional results about zipping processes and time changes.
+Section \ref{s.zipper} proves Theorems \ref{t.lengthstationary} and \ref{conformalwelding} (in that order), along with some additional results about zipping processes and time changes.
+(Recall that we have already proved that Theorem \ref{conformalweldingunique} is a consequence of Theorem \ref{conformalwelding}.)
 Section \ref{s.questions}, finally, presents a list of open problems and conjectures.